Wars of the Roses: Tactics, arms, and equipment

-Much like their campaigns in France, the English gentry fought on foot.
+Much like during their campaigns in France, the English gentry fought on foot.
 Though heavy cavalry had been the dominant class of soldier on the medieval battlefield for centuries, the relative inexpensiveness to train and outfit an infantryman compared to an expensive mounted knight incentivised leaders for expanding their use, and the late medieval battlefield saw an increased use of infantry and light cavalry.
-In particular, English armies were characterised by their use of massed longbowmen, which often proved decisive in their encounters with French cavalry, however, as the English nobility fought on foot, and due to advances in fluted plate armour, neither side possessed a decisive tactical advantage from the use of these archers.
+In particular, English armies were characterised by their use of massed longbowmen, which often proved decisive in their encounters with French cavalry.
+However, as the English nobility fought on foot, and due to advances in fluted plate armour, neither side possessed a decisive tactical advantage from the use of these archers.
 An exception to this was at Towton, where the Yorkist archers took advantage of the high winds to extend their maximum range, dealing disproportionate damage to their Lancastrian opponents.

 English armies of the time tended to favour a mix between infantry equipped with bills, poleaxes, flails, and other close range weaponry supported by massed longbowmen, a combination they would continue to use well into the Tudor period.
 Despite their frequent association with medieval warfare, swords were rare among the common soldiery and were instead favoured by men-at-arms or knights as a personal weapon indicating prestige and wealth.
 Other weapons commonly used by infantry and men-at-arms include axes, halberds, crossbows, and daggers.
 Hand cannons and arquebuses were used by both sides, however their numbers were limited.
 While cannons were used as early as 1346 at Crecy, these were crude ribauldequins firing metal arrows or grapeshot, and were rendered obsolete by bombards that came in the late 15th century.
 Bamburgh Castle, previously thought impregnable, was captured thanks to bombards in 1464.
 Cannons were used sparingly; Northampton was the first battle on English soil in which they were used.
 Early cannon were expensive to cast as they were often made from bronze, as such few commanders were willing to risk their capture on the field; at Barnet in 1471, the Yorkist artillery withheld their fire so as not to betray their location.

 The invention of the blast furnace in Sweden in the mid-14th century increased and improved iron production, which led to advances in plate armour to protect soldiers from the powerful crossbows, longbows, and the advent of gunpowder weaponry, such as the hand cannon and the arquebus, that began to emerge around the same time.
 By the 15th century, plate armour had become cheaper than mail, although mail continued to be used to protect joints which could not be adequately protected by plate, such as the armpit, crook of the elbow, and groin.
 Contrary to the popular preconception of medieval armour as excessively heavy, a full suit of medieval armour in the 15th century seldom weighed more than 15 kg (33 lbs), substantially less than the loads that modern ground combat troops carry.